LucasDelfino92/morrowindsharp/modlist.md

   - Only install the **No-Frills Open Vivec (Vanilla Placement)** main file.
 - [**Passage of Prayers - High Fane Corridor Overhaul**](https://www.nexusmods.com/morrowind/mods/46786) by Leyawynn, Sataniel, and Remiros: makes the previously empty high fane corridor a more interesting location.
   - Hide/disable **Passage of Prayers - No Lore.esp**.
-- [**Portrait of Crassius Curio**](https://www.nexusmods.com/morrowind/mods/42812) by Mark Makovey and aralin: adds a majestic portrait of Crassius Curio to his manor.
-  - Hide/disable **CurioPortrait_Object.esp**.
-  - In TESAME, delete the following records:
-    - Script **Pek_Dracus_SCT**
-    - Topic **my trade**
-    - Info/Responce **I set the table and tidy things up [...]**
-  - Save the plugin as **CurioPortrait_Static.esp**, overwriting the original when asked.
-  - This removes an unnecessary script and a badly implemented dialogue response that wouldn't be limited to Curio Manor.
 - [**Red Vos**](https://www.nexusmods.com/morrowind/mods/44729) by Tyddyner and Melchior Dahrk: gives the farming village of Vos a unique, reddish texture to complement the region.
 This changes both the interior and exterior areas of the village.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **0-Data Files**